aman-maharshi/react-social-network/README.md

 ### Features / Implementations

--   React Router - for client side routing
+-   Router - for client side routing
 -   Context - to pass data through the components without having to pass props down at every level
 -   Reducer - to manage state in the application
--   React Transition Group - to add CSS transition effects

 ### Dependencies Used